House Cleaning Tips > Bedrooms > How to Clean and Deodorize Memory Foam Pillows

 • Don't scrub the pillow or treat the surface harshly.

-When I say Don't Wash the Pillow in the Washing Machine, I do mean it.
 The foam will rip into little chunks and fragments when subjected to the the pounding and rolling of the agitators.

-Cleaning General Spills:
+Cleaning General Spills

 Even though we know we shouldn't drink liquids in bed, we do.
 And if you act fast, your pillow will most likely be saved with hardly a scratch (or a stain!).